Summary of District of Columbia Laws

 UNIVERSITY POLICY CHANGES: Regarding which employees are eligible for paid leave, the new policy will have to be expanded to cover all employees (permanent, part-time, temporary, and seasonal) after 90 days.
 The hours of these employees will also have to be tracked during the initial 90 day period, which will count toward leave totals.
 The revised policy will also allow employees to take paid leave for care for themselves, care for family members, and for absences related to domestic violence or abuse.
 Last, if an employee if separated from the University and then rehired within one year, that employee’s leave will have to be reinstated.

 DATE OF COMPLIANCE: The amendment states the effective date of the law is February 2014, at the conclusion of the Congressional review period.
 However, the amendment also says that the law will not be “applicable” until a budget impact statement regarding the impact of the amendment is inserted into the DC budget.
 This may not occur, according to DOES, until 2015.
-See also the memo from the former CFO for DC on effective date.
+See also the memo from the former CFO for DC on applicability date.
 The memo seems to imply the bill cannot be implemented due to lack of funds.
 The law states it is not "applicable" until published in the DC Register.
-As of April 10, 2014, this has not yet occurred.
+The law was published in the DC Register on April 11, 2014, with an "effective" date of Feb.
+22, 2014.

 See also Epstein Becker Green article Feb.
 2013.